CompuTec/computec-docs/docs/labels/setup/configuration/general-configuration.md

 General settings you need to define:

-- **Computec Label Web Service Address**: Computec Label web service address (defines the connection between CompuTec Labels and SAP Business One) – default port value is 33006. **Make sure that the port is open**.
+- **Web Address**: CompuTec Labels web service address (defines the connection between CompuTec Labels and SAP Business One) – default port value is 33006. **Make sure that the port is open**.
+- **Web External Address**: Enter the external CT Labels Web Service address in this field when using the Gateway.
+On machines running the Gateway Service, the service is only accessible through a public IP.
 - **Server Address**: The SAP Server Address (including the port for HANA).
 - **License Server Address**: SAP License Server address (including port for HANA).
+- **API Gateway Service**: When the SAP API Gateway Service address is entered here, CT Labels generates reports directly through this service.
+The key advantage is faster report generation, independent of SAP Crystal runtime libraries.
 - **CT License Server Address**: CompuTec License Server address (including port for HANA).
-- **Refresh**: refresh rate in seconds indicating how often the service scans for new printing requests.
+Refresh: refresh rate in seconds indicating how often the service scans for new printing requests.
+- **Nr of agents consuming requests**: Defines how many requests the service processes per cycle.
+        -  Fewer agents reduce CPU and memory usage.
+        - More agents speed up request processing but may cause later print jobs to finish before earlier ones.

 ## Printer Types